QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 The matrix $F_8$ defines a  [Discete Fourier Transform](https://en.wikipedia.org/wiki/Discrete_Fourier_transform).

-To convert it into an orthogonal eigenvector matrix, we can simply normalize it by dividing every entry  by $\sqrt{8}$ (stare at the first column of $F_8$ above to convince yourself of this fact).
+To convert it into an orthogonal eigenvector matrix, we can simply normalize it by dividing every entry  by $\sqrt{8}$.

+ *  stare at the first column of $F_8$ above to convince yourself of this fact

 The eigenvalues corresponding to each eigenvector are $\{w^{j}\}_{j=0}^{7}$ in order.